InventorsDev/Laravel_SDG_2023_Intermediate_Challenge/README.md

-# Laravel 2023 SDG Beginner's Task
+# Laravel 2023 SDG Intermediate Task

 This project is a simple Laravel task API that allows users to create, retrieve, update, and delete tasks.
 The API is built using Laravel and SQlite for data storage.